 That’s because educators are eligible for two retirement plans, both with unique catch-up options.

 In 2020, educators can save $19,500 into a 403(b) and a 457 plan.
 Those 50 years of age or older can also contribute an additional $6,500 into one of the two programs.

 The 403(b) catch-up allows educators with low 403(b) savings who have worked 15 years with the same employer to save an additional $3,000 per year for five years.

 One problem with this catch-up is that any contributions over $19,500 are credited first against the 15-year rule, so a teacher aged 50 or older could use up their 15-year catch-up without knowing it.

 The 457 plan has a more considerable catch-up.
-It allows eligible employees to contribute $37,000 a year for three years before they reach their “regular retirement date.
+It allows eligible employees to contribute $37,000 per year for three years before their “regular retirement date.”

-- School systems should think about eliminating the 15-year catch-up from their 403(b) plan.
-Especially if there is no system in place to track if the catch-up contribution is from it or the age fifty.
+- School systems should think about eliminating the fifteen-year catch-up from their 403(b) plan, especially if there is no tracking system in place when the catch-up contribution starts.

-- Any employee who is saving the greatest in a 403(b) and wants to save more money can usually open up a 457 plan.
+- Any employee who is saving the maximum in a 403(b) plan and wants to save more money can usually open up a 457 plan.

-- Remember, if eligible, you can use the 457 catch-ups with the 403(b) plus the age fifty catch-up making it an excellent option for any educator who wants to defer sick buybacks.
+- Remember, if you are eligible, you can use the 457 catch-ups with the 403(b) plan, plus the age fifty catch-up, making it an excellent option for any educator who wants to defer sick buybacks.